OctopusDeploy/docs/src/pages/docs/best-practices/index.md

 ## Whitepapers

-For longform best practices and recommendations please refer to our whitepapers.
+For long-form best practices and recommendations please refer to our whitepapers.

 - [Best Practices for Self-Hosted Octopus Deploy HA/DR](https://octopus.com/whitepapers/best-practice-for-self-hosted-octopus-deploy-ha-dr)